melahn/helm-chartmap/README.md

 This project generates a file that shows the recursive dependencies of a Helm Chart.

-The generated file can be in JSON format.
-PlantUML text format or plain text format.
+The generated file can be in JSON format, PlantUML text format or plain text format.

 The JSON file can be used with [helm-inspector](https://github.com/melahn/helm-inspector) to create an interaction visualization of the Helm Chart based using the tree view of [Data Driven Documents](https://d3js.org/).
 You can see an example of